 Nossi College of Art has a limited food pantry on campus to help housing students.
 If you need to help stock your pantry between paychecks or because you may have lost your job, please reach out to Mitzi to coordinate access.
 If they are unavailable, you can also email or connect with Rachel Dewaal.

 If you need recipes because you are out of ideas, check out this article, 30 Recipes for College Students.

 Are you in need of food assistance?
-If so, Uprise Nashville has a list of great resources including local food banks who can help.
+If so, Uprise Nashville has a list of great resources including local food banks that can help.